 A civil lawsuit was filed against our company by the SEC in connection with our role in the sale of collateralized debt obligations ("CDOs") investments to five Southeastern Wisconsin school districts (the "school districts") in U.S. District Court for the Eastern District of Wisconsin on August 10, 2011.
-The SEC has asserted claims under Section 15c(1) (A), Section 10b and Rule 10b-5 of the Exchange Act and Sections 17a(1), 17a(2) and 17a(3) of the Securities Act.
-The claims are based upon both alleged misrepresentations and omissions in connection with the sale of the CDOs to the school districts, as well as the allegedly unsuitable nature of the CDOs.
-We answered, denied the substantive allegations of the amended complaint and asserted various affirmative defenses.
-In January 2016, the parties filed motions for summary judgment and are awaiting the court's rulings on those motions.
-The lawsuit had been set for trial commencing on April 11, 2016, but the Court has postponed the trial to commence on September 12, 2016.
-We believe, based upon currently available information and review with outside counsel, that we have meritorious defenses to the SEC's lawsuit and intend to vigorously defend the SEC's claims.
+The SEC asserted claims under Section 15c(1)(A), Section 10b and Rule 10b-5 of the Exchange Act and Sections 17a(1), 17a(2), and 17a(3) of the Securities Act.
+The claims were based upon both alleged misrepresentations and omissions in connection with the sale of the CDOs to the school districts, as well as the allegedly unsuitable nature of the CDOs.